 This page will provide you with a basic overview of how Ohio law impacts parental location disputes, but it cannot advise you about your particular case.
 The best way to find out about your options is to speak with Mr. John Heilbrun in person.
-Please call 513-370-2312 today to schedule your free parental relocation consultation.
+Please call 513-370-2312 today to schedule your parental relocation consultation.

 Factors Considered in Parental Relocation Cases

 Parental relocation typically requires a modification of child custody, visitation, and child support terms established during the divorce.
 These issues must be resolved before the court will approve a relocation request.
 In some instances, this may involve granting one of the parents additional visitation/parenting time rights during summer vacations and school holidays.

 The court will consider a variety of factors when deciding whether to approve a parental location that will result in the child moving away with the relocating parent, including:

 - Distance of the move and the impact it will have on the quantity and quality of time the child will be able to spend with the non-relocating parent

 - Relationship between the child and each parent, including the role the non-relocating parent currently plays in the child’s life

 - Each parent’s reason for seeking or opposing relocation

 - Possible alternative child custody arrangements that will enable the non-relocating parent to spend meaningful time with the child

 - The educational, economic, or emotional benefits of relocation on the child